-An escape room is a game where players must work together to uncover clues, solve puzzles, and complete tasks in one or more rooms with the objective of completing a specified goal in a restricted period of time, and the main goal is simple… ESCAPE!
+An escape room is a game where players work together to uncover clues, solve puzzles and complete tasks.
+You must finish a specific objective, usually within a limited time.
+The main goal is simple… ESCAPE!

-There is often a time limit of 60 minutes to solve every puzzle and complete the game, if you fail, then it’s game over.
-The objective is to solve everything as quickly as possible.
+There is usually a 60-minute time limit to solve all puzzles and complete the game.
+If you fail to finish in time, it’s game over.
+So, the aim is to solve everything as quickly as you can.

 What is an Online Escape Room?